-- To qualify as a charitable contribution for which the University will issue a gift receipt, a transfer of funds or property to the University must be “to or for the use of” the University in conducting its educational, research and service missions directly and through its various entities under the authority of the Regents, and meet the requirements of the Internal Revenue Service for deductible, charitable donations.
-The Office of University Development, through its Gift and Records Administration department issues all gift receipts on behalf of the Regents.
+- To qualify as a charitable contribution for which the university will issue a gift receipt, a transfer of funds or property to the university must be to, or for the use of, the university in conducting its educational, research, and service missions directly and through its various entities under the authority of the regents; and meet the requirements of the IRS for deductible, charitable donations.
+The Office of the Vice President for Development, through its Gift and Records Administration Team, issues all gift receipts on behalf of the regents.

 - For financial aid to a specified student;

 - For contributions to provide compensation for a named faculty or staff person;

 - For contributions directed to specific individuals for their research or related activities.

 - For contributions to an account over which the transferor/donor has expenditure control.